Nick-Burdo/angular-multiselect/README.md

 ####`it-source`

-Array to build the list.
+Array to build the selection drop-down list.
 Must have the following structure:

 ```
 $scope.countries = [